-The metrics are organized under the 10 pillars.
-There are 108 metrics within the Southern California Regional Resource Kit.
-The Metrics describe the characteristics of the elements (key characteristics) of each pillar in quantitative or, in a few cases, qualitative terms.
+The metrics are organized by the 10 pillars of resilience in the Framework for Resilience.
+Each pillar represents a resource outcome associated with resilient forest and shrubland landscapes.
+There are 199 metrics within the CLM compilation, those specifically covering the entire state.
+The metrics describe the characteristics of the elements (key characteristics) of each pillar in quantitative or, in a few cases, qualitative terms.
 Metrics are used to assess current conditions, plan treatments, and monitor for, measure, and monitor progress toward desired outcomes and greater resilience.
 Metrics are selected to be informative, meaningful, and actionable to meet the needs of management.